SpaceRage/SpaceRage/README.md

 - Applying for 2025 internships/co-ops
 - Working on a multitude of side projects
+- Updating GitHub (not the best at sharing progress)
 - Developing a venture - specifically the tech half